Happy-Ferret/article-24-ways/README.md

 ## Share the love
 Now that you know how to make a new tab extension, go forth and create!
 But yield your power responsibly.
 New tabs are opened so often that they've become a part of everyday life–just consider how many tabs you opened today.
 Some people prefer to-do lists in their new tabs, and others prefer cats.

 At the end of the day, let's make something that makes us happy.
+Cheers!